kosiuzo/UzoFitness/UzoFitness/Documentation/UzoFitnessCoreMigrationPlan.md

 - **Add UzoFitnessCore as a dependency** to your iOS target (and later, your watchOS target).

 **Checklist:**
-- [ ] Replace imports in iOS app
+- [x] Replace imports in iOS app
-- [ ] Update all references to moved code
+- [x] Update all references to moved code
-- [ ] Add UzoFitnessCore as a dependency to iOS target
+- [x] Add UzoFitnessCore as a dependency to iOS target
 - [ ] Add UzoFitnessCore as a dependency to watchOS target (when created)
-- [ ] Build the project to verify
+- [x] Build the project to verify

+**Status:** ✅ **COMPLETED** - All imports and references have been successfully updated and the project builds successfully.
+The following was accomplished:

+- **All iOS app files** now properly import `UzoFitnessCore` where needed
+- **All references** to moved types, protocols, and utilities have been updated
+- **UzoFitnessCore dependency** is properly configured in the iOS target
+- **Build verification** completed successfully with only minor warnings

+The project now properly uses the shared UzoFitnessCore module for all models, protocols, services, and utilities.
+The watchOS target dependency will be added when that target is created in the future.

 ---